Northrop Grumman wins $13 billion contract to replace U.S. ballistic missiles

 “Modernizing the nuclear strategic triad is a top priority of our military,” Defense Secretary Mark T. Esper said in a statement.
 “It’s key to our nation’s defense.
 It provides that strategic nuclear deterrent that we depend on day after day — that we’ve depended on decade after decade.”

-The award sweeps aside an earlier bid from Boeing, which has led the Pentagon’s ballistic missile work since the Eisenhower administration.
+The award sweeps aside an earlier attempt to challenge the terms of the competition by Boeing, which has led the Pentagon’s ballistic missile work since the Eisenhower administration.
 And it gives Northrop the lead on a long-term program, estimated to be worth $85 billion or more over the next several decades, that includes almost every major defense manufacturer except Boeing.

 The U.S. military operates 400 nuclear intercontinental ballistic missiles out of 450 silos across three Air Force bases: Minot Air Force Base in North Dakota, Malmstrom Air Force Base in Montana and F.E.
 Warren Air Force Base in Wyoming.
 Air Force officers man the silos around-the-clock in underground capsules with equipment that dates to the Cold War, waiting for an order from the commander in chief to launch the nation’s most dangerous weapons if necessary.
 Because the silos are scattered across farmland in remote areas of multiple states, they ensure that the U.S. nuclear deterrent would survive in the event of an attack and be able to respond.